bryanwweber/orbital-mechanics-notes/the-orbit-equation/orbital-nomenclature.md

 ## Flight Path Angle

-The **flight path angle** is the angle that the velocity vector makes with the normal to the position vector, as shown in {numref}`fig:flight-path-angle`.
+The **flight path angle** is the angle that the velocity vector makes with the normal to the position vector, as shown in @fig:flight-path-angle.

 :::{figure} ../images/flight-path-angle.svg
 :width: 50%